devslash-paul/fetchDSL/docs/index.md

 }
 ```

-There's a few new things here, so lets go through them.

-### Call Context Block

-A call takes a second parameter which is a receiving block.
-In kotlin this can
-be specified outside of the parenthesis, so the convention is to place it in
-braces outside.
-Within this, you may specify details about this specific call
-such as body, before/after actions and more.

-In this case, we'll change the call from its default (a GET) to a POST by
-specifying the type.

-Then, we set our data.
-The FileDataSupplier reads line by line from the input
-file.

-Finally, we set the body.
-Note that the body, like the `call` receives a block
-as a parameter.
-There are many ways to set a body, depending on your
-requirements.
-We choose the simplest, which just sets the body to specific text
-content.

-### Using string replacements
+### Inbuilt use for Data

 We also see `"!1!"`.
-This is a replacement section and at the heart
+This is a replacement section and a way to customise each
-of `fetchDSL`.
-This allows you to specify something that should be replaced on a
+request in `fetchDSL`.
+This allows you to specify something that should be
-per call basis.
-The way this works, is that the data supplier is called at the
+replaced on a per call basis.
+The way this works, is that the data supplier is
-start of each request, and returns a map of replacements.
-In the default case,
+called at the start of each request, and returns a map of replacements.
+In the
-the replacements are specified as
+default case, the replacements are specified as
 `!1!`, `!2!`, `!3!` and so on.
 A one based index wrapped in `!`.
 The
 replacements themselves come from the line in the supplied file.